-A hostPath volume removed, the data persists in the host node's filesystem.
+A hostPath volume mounts an existing file or directory from the host node's filesystem into the Pod.
+If the pod is removed, the data persists in the host node's filesystem.

-The volumeSpec.hostPath subsection in the deploy/cr.yaml $\Box$ file may include path and type keys to set the node's filesystem object path and to specify whether it is a file, a directory, or something else (e.g. a socket):
+The volumeSpec.hostPath subsection in the deploy/cr.yaml file may include path and type keys to set the node's filesystem object path and to specify whether it is a file, a directory, or something else (e.g. a socket):

+volumeSpec:

+hostPath:

+path: /data

-volumeSpec: hostPath: path: /data type: Directory
+type: Directory